ionelmc/python-aspectlib/README.rst

 * You would need to handle yourself all different kids of patching (patching a module is different than patching a class, a function or a method for that matter).
-  Why not let a library do all this gross patching ?
+  Why not let a library do all this gross patching mumbo-jumbo ?
 * Writting the actual wrappers is repetitive and boring.
 You can't reuse wrappers but *you can reuse aspects* !